 The Company and its Domestic Operating Subsidiaries have placed necessary measures to make sure that their air emissions are within relevant environmental standards.
 In compliance with the requirements of the Department of Environment and Natural Resources (DENR), they installed CCTV units to monitor the smoke emitted by the smokestacks from all facilities.
 They conduct boiler and generator emission monitoring, ambient air quality monitoring in all bottling plants, and air sampling in DBI.
-In addition, they implemented other programs to improve quality of air emission, which includes the following: (1) regular maintenance of boilers and generators and cleaning of smokestacks and (2) desooting and hydro-testing procedures of boilers.
+In addition, they implemented other programs to improve quality of air emission, which includes the following: (1) performing regular emission testing and ambient air quality monitoring, (2) boiler, generator, and air pollution control devices preventive maintenance and repairs (3) periodic cleaning of smokestacks, and (4) desooting and hydro-testing procedures of boilers.